 We offer two different types of boat coverage: (1) while the boat is being towed behind your primary vehicle and (2) liability only coverage while the boat is on the water, called watercraft liability.

 While being towed, you may cover your boat for liability-only or full coverage.
 Once the boat has been disconnected from the trailer, the coverage ceases.

 The watercraft liability coverage is for recreational sailboats, yachts, powerboats and personal watercraft.
 It does not cover any damage or theft to your boat since it is a liability-only policy.
 This policy fulfills the requirements of Mexican marinas.
 Get a quote.

-If you have a driver's license policy where specific drivers are listed, no other drivers are covered on the policy.
+If you have a driver's license policy where specific drivers are listed, only the listed drivers are covered.

 Not unless the Mexican citizen is driving with a U.S. citizen in the vehicle.
 If not, you risk permanent confiscation by Mexican customs officials who view the vehicle in this situation to be contraband.
 Read more.

-If your policy has already begun, you may or may not be able to get a refund depending upon how much time has passed.
-The refund is calculated according to the premium earned on the number of days used.
+If your policy has already begun, we will assist you with any refund.
+Refunds are calculated according to the premium earned on the number of days used.
 Premiums are fully earned by the insurer within the first 20-30 days they are active.
 We cannot cancel any policies when a claim has been filed.
-If you need to cancel a policy or change a vehicle, please call our office toll free 1.888.552.2252 Monday-Friday 9am - 5pm Pacific time.
+If you would like help canceling a policy, please call our office during business hours.